djFatNerd/ulu-main/README.md

 # Semantic Map Dataset Toolkit

 This repository contains a single-purpose toolkit for generating 1 m semantic rasters and hierarchical building metadata from OpenStreetMap (OSM).
-It is a minimal extraction of the original VIRL project, retaining only the components required for offline semantic dataset creation.
+It focuses exclusively on the components required for offline semantic dataset creation.

 ## Contents